offthedial/assets/README.md

 - Separate parts of the logo may be moved (such as the dial, octo and phone)

 An 'asset' refers to any image, logo, banner, video, stinger, animation created for the purpose of Off the Dial or its tournaments.

+### These assets can not be used for commercial use
+*Note: This doesn't include if your advertising/thumbnails for your own stream/video where you're playing in an Off the Dial.
+3rd party promotion for Off the Dial is also excluded from this.*